maxlcas/julia-exercism/README.md

 # julia-exercism
-solutions for exercism problems related to Julia
+Solutions for exercism.org problems related to the Julia programming language.

+You can try some yourself at: https://exercism.org/tracks/julia/exercises

+It's a great resource for learning new languages, such as Julia.